tomasort/MDP_Solver/README.md

 of success in a decision node or the probability of each edge in a chance node.

 ### Output
-The output of this program is the optimal policy for the given MDP.
+The output of this program is the optimal policy for the given MDP and the values for each node.

 # Program Specification and MDP Theory